Can You Eat Eggplant if You Have a Fatty Liver?

 The key is to listen to your body.

-If you’ve eaten copious amounts of eggplant and are feeling nauseous or otherwise not yourself – maybe you’ve eaten too much.
-Keep in mind, eggplant is not the only plant with solanine.
+If you’ve eaten copious amounts of eggplant and are feeling nauseous or otherwise not yourself – maybe you’ve eaten too much and have less each time.

 How to healthily cook eggplant for fatty liver?